dotansimha/graphql-code-generator/website/docs/plugins/relay-operation-optimizer.md

 ---
 id: relay-operation-optimizer
-title: Relay Operation Optimizer.
+title: Relay Operation Optimizer
 ---

 _Built and maintained by [n1ru4l](https://github.com/n1ru4l)_

-A GraphQL Codegen Plugin for bringing the benefits of Relay Compiler to any GraphQL Client.
+A GraphQL Codegen feature for bringing the benefits of Relay Compiler to any GraphQL Client using [Relay Operation Optimizer](https://www.graphql-tools.com/docs/relay-operation-optimizer)

 You can test how relay-compiler affects your queries over on the [Relay Compiler REPL](https://relay-compiler-repl.netlify.com/).